Consequences of Nazism: Germany

 The expulsions of Germans from the lost areas in the east (see also Former eastern territories of Germany), the Sudetenland, and elsewhere in eastern Europe went on for several years.
-The number of Germans expelees totaled roughly 15,000,000.
-Estimates of number of deaths in connection with expulsion range from under 500,000 to 3 million.
+The number of number of German expellees probably totaled 15,000,000.
+Estimates of the number of deaths which resulted from the expulsion range from less than 500,000 to 3 million.

-After a short time, the Allies broke over ideological problems (Communism versus Capitalism), and thus both sides established their own spheres of influence, creating a previously non-existent division in Germany between East and West (although the division largely followed the borders of states which had existed in Germany before Bismarck's unification less than 100 years before).
+After a short period of time, the Allies ignored their ideological problems (Communism versus Capitalism), and thus, both sides established their own spheres of influence, creating a previously non-existent division between East and West in Germany (although the division largely followed the borders of states which had existed in Germany before Bismarck's unification less than 100 years before).

 A constitution for East Germany was drafted on 30 May 1949.
-Wilhelm Pieck, a leader of the Socialist Unity Party of Germany (SED) party (which was created by a forced merger of the Social Democratic Party of Germany (SPD) and Communist Party of Germany (KPD) in the Soviet sector), was elected first President of the German Democratic Republic.
+Wilhelm Pieck, a leader of the Socialist Unity Party of Germany (SED) (which was created by a forced merger of the Social Democratic Party of Germany (SPD) and Communist Party of Germany (KPD) in the Soviet sector), was elected first President of the German Democratic Republic.

 West Germany, officially the Federal Republic of Germany (FRG), received de facto semi-sovereignty in 1949, as well as a constitution, called the Grundgesetz (Basic Law).
-The document was not called a Constitution officially, as at this point, it was still hoped that the two German states would be reunited in the near future.
+Officially, the document was not called a Constitution, because at that time, it was still hoped that the two German states would be reunited sometime in the near future.

 The first free elections in West Germany were held in 1949, which were won by the Christian Democratic Union of Germany (CDU, conservatives) by a slight margin.
 Konrad Adenauer, a member of the CDU, was the first Bundeskanzler (Chancellor) of West Germany.

-Both German states introduced, in 1948, their own money, colloquially called West-Mark and Ost-Mark (Western Mark and Eastern Mark).
+In 1948, both German states introduced their own forms of money, colloquially called the West-Mark and the Ost-Mark the (Western Mark and the Eastern Mark).

-Foreign troops still remain in Germany today, for example Ramstein Air Base, but the majority of troops left following the end of the Cold War (By 1994 for Soviet troops, mandated under the terms of the Treaty on the Final Settlement With Respect to Germany and in the mid-1990s for Western forces).
-The Bush Administration in the United States in 2004 stated intentions to withdraw most of the remaining American troops out of Germany in the coming years.
+Foreign troops still remain in Germany today, for example, foreign troops are currently stationed on the Ramstein Air Base, but the majority of foreign troops left Germany following the end of the Cold War (By 1994 for Soviet troops, mandated under the terms of the Treaty on the Final Settlement With Respect to Germany and in the mid-1990s for Western forces).
+The Bush Administration in the United States in 2004 stated its intention to withdraw most of the remaining American troops from Germany in the coming years.
 During the years 1950–2000 more than 10,000,000 U.S. military personnel were stationed in Germany.